sw360/capycli/Readme_Mapping.md

 ## Notes on id mapping / PackageURL mapping

-CaPyCli supports mapping releases by the PackageURL.
-As encoding of a PackageURL is not unique (some characters *may* use URL encoding, qualifiers can be given in random order etc.), we can't just do a string comparison, but instead *all* SW360 releases with PackageURLs (using external id `package-url`) are retrieved and decoded.
+CaPyCli supports mapping **releases** by the PackageURL.
+As encoding of a PackageURL is not unique (some characters may be percent-encoded, qualifiers can be given in random order etc.), we can't just do a string comparison, but instead *all* SW360 releases with PackageURLs (using external id `package-url`) are retrieved and decoded.
 When your input BOM specifies a `purl` field, then the PackageURL is compared field by field (type, namespace, name, version) for a `FULL_MATCH_BY_ID`.

-Also, components will be mapped by PackageURL and if a match is found, the `capycli:componentId` property will be added to the output BOM item.
+Also, **components** will be mapped by PackageURL and if a match is found, the `capycli:componentId` property will be added to the output BOM item.
 Components can be identified directly by their external id `package-url` or as fallback also by the `package-url`s of their releases.

+PackageURL **qualifiers** (like `?distro=alpine-3.21&package-id=3a23`) will be considered when using `bom map --matchmode qualifier-match`.
+In some cases, qualifiers are essential for correct mapping, but many scanners also include non-essential qualifiers in their SBOMs.
+And the distinction might be
+challenging: while `distro` is crucial for correct mapping of Alpine packages (same package release can have different patches in different Alpine releases), but for Debian, `distro` is unnecessary since package versions are already unique.
+So we use the following rules to balance accuracy and practicality:

+* Only the qualifiers specified in the input BOM are considered during matching, qualifiers only present in SW360 releases are ignored.
+So you can control matching by removing the unwanted qualifiers in your SBOM.
+* If one or more SW360 releases are found where *all* qualifiers specified in the input BOM match, *only* these releases are added to the output BOM.
+Otherwise, qualifiers will be ignored, so all release matches will be added.

-PackageURL subpath and qualifiers are currently ignored during PURL matching.
+PackageURL subpath is currently ignored during PURL matching.

 ## Example 1: Very Simple, Full Match